syncfusion-content/wpf-docs/wpf/DateTimePicker/Getting-Started.md

 ![Drag and drop WPF DateTimeEdit from toolbox](Getting-Started_images/wpf-datetimeedit-toolbox.png)

-N> You can customize the properties of DateTimeEdit control using SmartTag.
+N> You can customize the properties of DateTimeEdit control using the SmartTag.

 ## Adding control manually in XAML